Cervator/ArtifactoryFuns/argocd/README.md

 * `argocd admin initial-password -n argocd`
 * `argocd account update-password`

 ## Later maybes

 * There are plenty of plugins and other extensions to Argo CD we could look at.
 The suggested template `kustomization.yaml` came with a little component section related to https://github.com/argoproj-labs/argocd-extensions which may be worth checking out.
 Would enable by adding a `components:` block with `- https://github.com/argoproj-labs/argocd-extensions/manifests` in it

+## Todos / Troubleshooting

+* Either enable insecure https on first pass for Argo itself or accept accessing via https on an insecure cert
+* If the login page just loops back to itself try switching from http to https - the annotations in `argocd-ingress` are likely responsible and may be doable in a nicer up front format
+* Moving the ../crds to the top of Argo's `kustomization.yaml` didn't work - apply those separately first?
+Or just swap to Helm and use another post-hook to then add the apps?